-Dr. Elizabeth Barr and Dr. Nelle Barr are in the private practice in Westminster, Colorado; and Dr. Kleier is chair of Endodontics and the Department of Surgical Dentistry, University of Colorado School of Dentistry, Denver, Colorado.
+Dr. Elizabeth Barr and Dr. Nelle Barr are in the private practice of pediatric dentistry in Westminster, Colorado; and Dr. Kleier is chair of Endodontics and the Department of Surgical Dentistry, University of Colorado School of Dentistry, Denver, Colorado.

 Abstract